Introduction to Nightmare Revisited Album

 Danny Elfman, “Jack’s Lament”

-Long known to be both a Christmas, Halloween and Valentine’s Day film.
-Tim Burton wrote the versatile, “Nightmare Before Christmas”. directed by Henry Selick and produced/co-written by Tim Burton, this is considered a cult classic.
+He was long known for a Christmas, Halloween and Valentine’s Day film.
+Tim Burton wrote the versatile “Nightmare Before Christmas.”
+Directed by Henry Selick and produced/co-written by Tim Burton, this is considered a cult classic.

-Danny Elfman is the musical personally behind Tim Bruton’s cult classic.
+Danny Elfman is the musical personal behind Tim Bruton’s cult classic.
 When he was writing the lyrics for the songs, it was “one of the easiest jobs I’ve ever had.
 I had a lot in common with Jack Skellington.”
 Writing music isn’t the only part he played.
-Elfman is also a voice within the film voicing, the singing voice of Jack Skellington and the voice of Barrel, as well as the Clown with the Tear-Away Face.
+Elfman is also a voice within the film, the singing voice of Jack Skellington and the voice of Barrel and the Clown with the Tear-Away Face.

-Fun Fact: The reason that Chris Sarandon was cast as Jack Skellington was that Saradon’s speaking voice matched Elfman’s singing voice.
+Fun Fact: Chris Sarandon was cast as Jack Skellington because Saradon’s speaking voice matched Elfman’s singing voice.

 *Clock watching and hovering over the play button for 'Nightmare Revisited', ready to go at midnight.* pic.twitter.com/yttY8KAOWG